Last updated June 2021

 The initial implementation of the Cybersecurity Act strengthens continent institutions.
 Still, the day-to-day impact will be seen when ICT manufacturers and service providers must be certified for cybersecurity compliance to sell their products.

-Like GDPR, the Cybersecurity Act provides a model that other non-EU countries and territories follow when crafting legislation, so getting prepared now will be a competitive advantage for the future.
+Like GDPR, these Acts provide a model that other non-EU countries and territories follow when crafting legislation, so getting prepared now will be a competitive advantage for the future.

 The General Data Protection Regulation (IoT privacy)